JDIZM/node-express-firebase-mongodb/README.md

 curl localhost:3000
 ```

-When building with Docker locally it will require the service account key in the project root; this is because the Dockerfile is copying the service account key file into the image.
+When building with Docker locally it will require the service account key to be set; this is because the Dockerfile is copying the service account key file into the image.
 See the [Firebase Auth](#firebase-auth) section for more info on the service account key file and Google Application Credentials.

 ## Database